 This product features the Flexible Power Thrust Channel that directs water off the blade’s tip for improved power.
 The fins have a very comfortable foot pocket, so it is no longer necessary for you to use a bootie.
 There are power vents near the toes, which reduces stress while you accelerate water over the fin.

 Since it has a closed foot design and is not adjustable, getting the right fit is essential.
-This product comes in different color choices, and you can get it from Amazon for a little less than $20.
+This product comes in different color choices.

 The U.S. Divers Proflex II Diving Fins are considered to be one of the best snorkel fins for those with wide feet.
 That’s because inside the fin is a soft foot pocket that conforms to your foot.
 Still, however, you will have to make sure that you try them on before purchasing because while they are great for wide feet, they are not a one-size-fits-all kind of thing.
 They are comfortable but not too soft.
 That means they can still cause blisters if you get the wrong fit.